According to Cycling UK, around 300,000 bikes are stolen in England and Wales every year. Bike theft is big business.

-If you're locking your bike somewhere for a long period of time, opt for a well-lit location where there'll be plenty of passers-by.
-But remember that bike thieves are quite brazen.
-Public places - even busy cities with lots of CCTV cameras - won't necessarily stop them if they think they can steal it quickly enough.
+If you're locking your bike somewhere for a long time, opt for a well-lit location where there'll be plenty of passers-by.
+But remember, bike thieves are quite brazen.
+Public places - even busy cities with lots of CCTV cameras - won't necessarily stop them if they think they can steal it quickly.

-If you're thinking about cycling to work, university or a train station, scope out the amenities first.
-Public buildings often have designated areas with bicycle racks, but you need to be cautious when it comes to indoor parking - these spaces tend to be quieter, allowing thieves more time to go unnoticed if there's limited security or it isn't manned at all.
+If you cycle to work, university or a train station, scope out the amenities first.
+Public buildings often have designated areas with bicycle racks, but you need to be cautious when it comes to indoor parking - these spaces tend to be quieter, allowing thieves more time to go unnoticed if there's limited security.

-BREEAM - a scheme that encourages public cycle facilities to be compliant - is a good starting point for checking which types of buildings are adequate for locking your bike in.
+BREEAM is a scheme that encourages public cycle facilities to be compliant.
+It's a good place to find out what kind of buildings are adequate for locking your bike in.

 If you rely on your bike heavily, it could be worth investing in an electronic tracker.
 These can be installed into the bike's frame or handlebars, so it's hidden from the human eye.
 If the more inexperienced thief doesn't think to check for it, you might be able to track the whereabouts of your stolen bike using GPS.